-I want you to make 2018 the best year you've lived so far.
-Just like I will do for myself by finally baking the perfect vegan and gluten free brownie.
+This year I plan to perfect vegan mac 'n cheese.
 (I'm pretty close, my year might finish in February).
-For my brownie, and your best year, we can probably help ourselves by learning something new.
+For my food, and your best year too, we can probably help ourselves by learning something new.

 Learning feels good and fulfilling.
 I'm a fan.
 And in today's world, it also holds us back.

 There are lots of ways to learn.
 Most of us sit and do the consuming kind.
 We learn like we watch tv.
 Passively absorbing youtube videos, online courses, books.